 - Always impressive, no question about it.
 But at the end of the day, it doesn’t matter how beautiful the document is, if the accomplishments don’t answer the job description, I won’t call.
-Think of the well dressed woman with no substance or the young teenagers car that is all show and no go.
+Think of the well-dressed woman with no substance or the young teenager’s car that is all show and no go.

 Poor attempt to incorporate aesthetics:

 - When we look at anything and it is out of balance, it is human nature for internal flags go off.
 The woman with too much make-up or the painting hung on the wall at a crooked angle.
-Both make us uncomfortable and this is NOT the state of mind we want a hiring manger to be in when they read our document.
+Both make us uncomfortable and this is NOT the state of mind we want a hiring manager to be in when they read our document.

-- I didn’t care for old school HR
+- I didn’t care for old-school HR

 - I wanted to keep my personal identity out of the picture (so I would have no fear of telling the truth or ostracizing myself from the traditional HR community)